somoscuatro/sc-website-wp/wp-content/plugins/real-cookie-banner-pro/README.txt

 = What is the difference between Real Cookie Banner and Real Cookie Banner PRO? = The PRO Version offers you many additional features like

-consent to data processing in insecure third countries, statistics about consents, advanced visual content blockers, cookie banner design presets, TCF support, geo-restriction
+consent to data processing in unsafe third countries, statistics about consents, advanced visual content blockers, cookie banner design presets, TCF support, geo-restriction
 Google Tag Manager and Matomo Tag Manager support, consent forwarding or many service templates and content blocker templates. [**Learn more about the PRO version.**](https://devowl.io/go/real-cookie-banner?source=wordpress-org-description)

 = What is the GDPR (also known as DSGVO, RGPD, RODO, AVG)? =